dpandey91/2D-GEC-TeamProject/README.md

 Project name: Escape the Graveyard.

 This project encorporates design patterns: Singleton(Myer's), Factory, Object Pooling, Observer, Strategy, Visitor, Flyweight.
 It has efficient implementation for all the sprites object in terms of deep v/s shallow copy.
-It implements C++ concepts in a effective with some inputs from Scott Myer's, Effective C++.
+It implements C++ concepts in a effective with some inputs from Scott Meyers, Effective C++.

 Setup:
 This project was mainly built for Linux platform, Ubunutu.
 But it should work on any platform with all the required libraries present.